 In the first volume of the Words In Our Beak series, which is pictured below,

-Cam, the protagonist (who is the cardinal featured on the book's cover and in the following pictures) explains that the reason birds tolerate rain is because they have "something" on their feathers that makes rain drops just slide right off.
+Cam, the protagonist (who is the cardinal featured on the book's cover and in the following pictures taken in my rooftop garden, where her story is set) explains that the reason birds tolerate rain is because they have "something" on their feathers that makes rain drops just slide right off.

 Cam goes on to say that this "something" on the feathers "is an oil that coats feathers and provides waterproofing, which is important since the only thing worse than being cold, is being cold and wet."